bigcommerce/dev-docs/docs/api-docs/foundations/pos-foundation-overview.md

 ```

 ## BigCommerce setup
-1. [Create BigCommerce store](https://developer.bigcommerce.com/docs/ZG9jOjM4MzMyNTE-create-a-sandbox-store?source=subscription-foundation): go to [https://www.bigcommerce.com/essentials/](https://www.bigcommerce.com/essentials/?source=pos-foundation) and signup for a free trial if you don't have one.
+1. [Create BigCommerce store](/api-docs/partner/getting-started/create-a-sandbox-store?source=subscription-foundation): go to [https://www.bigcommerce.com/essentials/](https://www.bigcommerce.com/essentials/?source=pos-foundation) and sign up for a free trial if you don't have one.

 2. The BigCommerce store you are connected to must have "Pickup in Store" as a shipping option for orders to be created on the POS.
 Go to **Settings -> Shipping** in your admin to turn it on.

 3. Create BigCommerce v2/v3 API credentials.
 Go to **Advanced Settings > API Accounts** and create and API Account with these scopes: